InesAjd92/social-media-vs-traditional-media/README.md

 ### Research question

-> "To what extent is the rise of social media platforms associated with the structural decline of linear TV consumption among young adults (15–34)?
-A longitudinal analysis, France, 2013–2023."
+> "To what extent is the rise of social media platforms associated with the structural decline of linear TV consumption among young adults (15–34)?"

 ---